tayapro/just-works/README.md

 ### F01 Navigation Bar

 Each page has a sticky navigation bar at the top that is fully responsive.
 It includes a logo linking to the Home page, as well as links to the Home, Lifehacks and Subscribe pages.
 The navigation bar layout is consistent across all devices, making navigation simple and intuitive.
+The underline appears when you move the mouse over the menu links.

 <img src="assets/images/readme/menu_desktop.png" width="400">